Surabhisharma2708/Weather-Application/README.md

-🌦 Weather Application
-HOW TO RUN THE APPLICATION:
+HOW TO RUN THE WEATHER APPLICATION:

 1.Download the Project: Click the green Code button on GitHub.